Visualizers and Overrides

 )

-The view now displays a point instead of the box.
-Here is how the visualizer is displayed in the user interface (note the visualizer of type Points2D):
+The view now displays a series of points instead of connecting the values with lines.
+Here is how the visualizer is displayed in the user interface (note the visualizer of type SeriesPoints):